 “I am a very shy person in real life and keep my feelings to myself.
 However, singing and writing songs allows you to express yourself without sounding too pitiful.
 I’ve been friends with Laurent Thibault for many years and he was always encouraging me to record my version of the blues.
 So I finally I said yes, and this is the result.”

 “With my teaching career coming to an end and with cash in the bank, there was no better time to realise a life’s ambition.
 I’ve been playing music since the age of seven when I learned the piano but I fell in love with the blues when I heard Fleetwood Mac’s “Mr Wonderful” LP.
 Real tearjerker emotion on every groove.
-I hope I’ve managed to create the same mood and resonance on Most of Them Blues.
+I hope I’ve managed to create the same mood and resonance on ‘Little Monsters: Most of them Blue·s’.
 Seasick Steve and Charles Bradley prove you’re never too old to hit the big time!”

 “The whole experience of making the record has been a real rollercoaster ride.
 I never truly knew it was so complicated.
 One minute you’re riding high, next you’re having to face down tough challenges, including the outbreak of Covid-19.
 But I am very proud of the record and the way everyone has supported me achieve my goal.
 Feedback from music fans and friends across the globe has already been universally positive.”